-Return to the loaves to the oven for another 5 minutes.
+Return the loaves to the oven for another 5 minutes.

-The inside is moist and thick.
-It's also very absorbent, perfect for soaking up soup, sauces, and oils.
+- The inside is moist, thick, and very absorbent, perfect for soaking up soup, sauces, and oils.

-Italian bread loaves tend to be an elongated oval shape, not too thin and not too thick.
+- Italian bread tends to be an elongated oval shape, not too thin and not too thick.

-Unlike French bread which tends to be sweet, Italian breads often have a savory taste that adds to their versatility.
+- Unlike French bread, which tends to be sweet, Italian bread often has a savory taste that adds to its versatility.

-Italian bread dough is typically wetter than other doughs because it uses more water or milk and butter or olive oil.
+- Italian bread dough is typically wetter than other doughs because it uses more liquid (water or milk) and fat (butter or olive oil).

-Traditionally, Italian bread is often baked on a stone to give it that signature crust and a wood oven gives some styles a smoky flavor.
+- Traditionally, Italian bread is baked on a stone to give it that signature thin crisp crust, golden brown in color.

 - Italian breads baked in wood ovens have a smokier flavor.